 I was very pleased to be included in the North X Northwest at the Yellowstone Art Museum.
 An inaugural annual, national juried exhibition for the museum, it was juried by Julia Andrews and presented 60 diverse works by artists representing 18 states.
 The exhibition was on view July 18 – September 22, 2019.

-Sequencing Through Time and Place: The Carissa Mine opened to the public on February 8,
+Sequencing Through Time and Place: The Carissa Mine opened to the public on February 8, 2019 at the National Mining Hall of Fame and Museum in Leadville, CO.
+The exhibit runs through September 2019.

-Sequencing Through Time and Place: The Carissa Mine presents a contemporary response to place through works that explore the physical, historical, and cultural aspects of the historic Carissa Mine utilizing photography, mixed media, video
+Sequencing Through Time and Place: The Carissa Mine presents a contemporary response to place through works that explore the physical, historical, and cultural aspects of the historic Carissa Mine utilizing photography, mixed media, video and performance.
+As the first contemporary response to the mine, its history, architecture, and specialness of place, a new perspective on mining culture and industry is presented that pays homage to its past and celebrates its history.

 Sequencing Through Time and Place: The Carissa Mine has been funded in part by the National Mining Hall of Fame and Museum, and the development of the work was sponsored by the Friends of South Pass City and the Wyoming Arts Council through the Wyoming State Legislature and the National Endowment for the Arts.